ciscolivelabs/wxcclabguides/LTRCCT-2004/Configuring_The_BRE.md

 >
 > </details>
 >
-> Select your tenant name from the TenatName drop down
+> Select your tenant name from the Tenant Name drop down
 >
 > Select the table name you want to add/update data to in the BRE Lookup Type drop down
 >